 In the following three lessons I am going to discuss 1.
 The baptism into the body of Christ.
 This is the "baptism that doth save us."
 This is the most important of all the baptisms.
 2. Baptism into water.
 This baptism does NOT save us but is an outward representation of the first baptism.
 It is a witness to the world that we have been born again and filled with God's Spirit.
 3. Baptism in the Holy Spirit.
 This is the baptism that so many do not understand.
 This baptism does not save you but yet equips you for service by giving you the power of the Holy Spirit to live a Christian life and to take the gospel to the world.
 We have several examples of believers being baptized in the Holy Spirit in the Bible.
 In order to experience this baptism you must have gone through the first baptism.
 That means you must be saved first, before you can be baptized in the Holy Spirit!
 Some Pentecostals have wrongly taught that you can't be saved if you haven't been baptized in the Holy Spirit.
 Other groups have said that Christians are baptized in the Holy Spirit when they are saved, meaning that baptism into the Body of Christ and baptism into the Holy Spirit are one and the same.
 Both groups are wrong.
 There are ditches on both sides of roads.
 God wants us to drive down the middle of the road, not in either ditch.
 Both of these groups are in the ditch but in opposite ditches.

 Don't listen to those who would say that any of these baptisms are not for today.
 The baptism in the Holy Spirit seems to be the one most people struggle with.
 None of them, who believe it is not for today, have received this baptism in the Holy Spirit.
 When someone who has not been baptized in the Holy Spirit teaches about it, they simply do not know what they are talking about in most cases and becasue they haven't received it, they make excuses as to why not and some even conclude that it is not for today when there is nothing in the Bible that says that it is not.
 It would be like me instructing you on how to drive a stock car in a NASCAR race.
 I've driven cars and I have driven as fast as 160 miles per hour but I cannot truthfully tell you how to drive 200 mph in a cluster of racecars on a racetrack!
 Learn from somoene who HAS been baptized in the Holy Spirit, look at the scriptures they present and ask the Holy Spirit to lead you into truth.
 In the following three lessons, I will give you many scriptures to back up my points and I will share with you my experience of having been baptized in the Holy Spirit.
-Some people's experience was different but we all were baptized in the Holy Spirit with the initial evidence of speaking in tongues and all of us can now pray in tongues any time we wish to.
+Some people's experience may have been somewhat different than mine but we all were baptized in the Holy Spirit with the initial evidence of speaking in tongues and all of us can now pray in tongues any time we wish (as we will see from scripture, speaking in tongues is always the initial evidence that someone has been baptized in the Holy Spirit).
 I had grown up thinking it was something that Satan made happen.
 Isn't that just like him, to try and discount the Word of God and make it look evil?
 I was baptized into the Body of Christ when I was thirteen years old.
 That is when I believed on Jesus Christ and asked Him to be the Lord of my life.
 I have been baptized in water twice.
 Once was when I was thirteen and had just given my life to the Lord.
 The second time was after I had given my life back to the Lord when I was eighteen.
-I wanted to be baptized again because I had come to understand more about what it meant.
+I wanted to be baptized again because I had come to understand more about what baptism meant.